Akhilkokani/Solving-Problem-Statements-in-Java/README.md

 <b style="color: #727272">Part A</b>
 <div style="margin-left: 1em;">
   <p>
-    Write a Java program to read two integers a andb.
+    Write a Java program to read two integers a and b.
 Compute a/b and print, when b is not zero.
 Raise an exception when b is equal to zero.
   </p>
 </div>